We’re fully operational during the Canada Post strike. Due to high courier costs, we’re only accepting orders of $200+

 The End of the Drug War

-Despite the festive atmosphere, 4/20 is largely a political protest against the criminalization and stigmatization of cannabis farmers, users, and vendors, which has persisted even after Canada’s quasi-legalization bill was established.
+Despite its festive atmosphere, 4/20 mainly protests the criminalization and stigmatization of cannabis farmers, users, and vendors in Canada.

 The vast majority of overdose deaths, gang violence, and money laundering are directly linked to prohibition.
-The drug war and prohibition, which are frequently administered in a racially discriminatory manner, are also largely responsible for mass incarceration and disproportionate police presence.
+The drug war and prohibition, often enforced with racial bias, drive mass incarceration and disproportionate policing.

-Cannabis flowers are at the heart of 4/20, but all other illegal medical plants, such as opium poppies, peyote cacti, coca leaves, and psilocybe mushrooms, should also be banned.
-It is time to recognize the benefits of these plants and safely reintroduce them into society after millennia of use for social, medicinal, cultural, and spiritual reasons.
+Cannabis flowers are central to 4/20, but other illegal medical plants, like opium poppies and peyote, remain banned.
+We should recognize these plants’ benefits and safely reintroduce them after millennia of social, medicinal, cultural, and spiritual use.

 What Does 4/20 Mean?